HubertR21/GCC_Project/README.md

 ## Processing

-The OpenAI [CLIP](https://github.com/openai/CLIP) is dockerized and deployed using [Cloud Run](https://cloud.google.com/run).
+The OpenAI [CLIP](https://github.com/openai/CLIP) is dockerized with the rest of the application (hidden data + frontend) and deployed using [Cloud Run](https://cloud.google.com/run).
 The application is purely asynchronous as for the communication with the model and calling the images we are using a FastAPI.

 The [FastAPI](https://fastapi.tiangolo.com) is built on top of the ASGI (Asynchronous Server Gateway Interface) framework, which is designed to handle asynchronous code efficiently.
 Moreover it uses the async/await syntax to define asynchronous endpoints and functions.